daniellionel01/gleam-llm/README.md

 # Gleam LLM

-A report on abilities of various popular LLMs to write correct [gleam](https://gleam.run/) code.
+An analysis on abilities of various popular LLMs to write correct [gleam](https://gleam.run/) code.

 **This project is a work in progress and not complete!
 No results have been concluded yet.**

 ## Introduction

-At the time of this writing (June 2025), LLMs across the board are quite bad at writing gleam code.
-They hallucinate syntax (if statements), hallucinate functions from the stdlib, forget to unwrap result type, and do not know how to leverage `use`.
+At the time of this writing (November 2025), LLMs across the board are quite bad at writing gleam code.
+They hallucinate syntax (especially `if` statements), hallucinate functions in the stdlib, forget to unwrap result type, and do not know how to leverage `use` correctly.

 Since gleam itself is quite a minimalistic language, I think it would not take much additional context for a LLM to be able to write quality gleam code.
 If we made this work, this should yield in a powerful agentic coding assistant.
-Coupled with quick feedback loops that it achieves with a compiler that gives useful error messages.
+Coupled with quick feedback loops, that it achieves with a compiler that gives useful error messages.

 *Disclaimer: pretty much all information in here is subject to change at least every couple of months as new models come out, existing models are updated and prices change.*

 ## Methodology

-To achieve our goal, here is an outline of our approach:
+To get a good grip on the reality of the situation, here is an outline of the approach:

-1. create an evaluator that takes a case (which is a description of a gleam program for the LLM), prompts the LLM and automatically evaluates the output, giving it a maximum of 5 iterations to give us a correct gleam program.
+1. Create an evaluator that takes a case (which is a description of a gleam program for the LLM), prompts the LLM and automatically evaluates the output, giving it a maximum of 5 iterations to give us a correct gleam program.
-2. analyse weak points of common failures across llms and cases (f.e. a certain aspect of the gleam syntax)
+2. Analyse weak points of common failures across llms and cases (f.e. a certain aspect of the gleam syntax)
-3. come up with different llm.txt and run evaluator again, this time with the llm.txt as additional context
+3. Come up with different system contexts and feed them to the evaluator.
-4. identify and compress most efficient llm.txt as much as possible, as to keep cost as low as possible while prioritising program correctness (only 100% is acceptable).
+4. Identify and compress the most efficient system context, as to keep token costs as low as possible while prioritising program correctness (threshold of >95%).

 ## Evaluator